University of Toronto / トロント大学

 Scholarship information None.

-Dormitory information At the Mississauga campus residance is not guaranteed.
-At the Scarborough campuses, residence is guaranteed.
-U of T cannot guarantee residence to exchange students to the St. George campus.
-Our housing office provides assistance in helping students securing off-campus/private accommodation.
+Dormitory information U of T offers on-campus accommodation, but it is NOT guaranteed.
+U of T housing office provides assistance in helping students securing off-campus/private accommodation.

 塾生コメント